smiauek/flashcards-server/README.md

 - `POST /cards/new`
 This endpoint consumes JSON body with card details, creates new card and saves it to database.
 - `PUT /decks/update/:deckId`
-This enpoint consumes JSON body with deck details and saves updates to a given deck in database.
+This endpoint consumes JSON body with deck details and saves updates to a given deck in database.
 - `PUT /cards/update/:cardId`
-This enpoint consumes JSON body with card details and saves updates to a given card in database.
+This endpoint consumes JSON body with card details and saves updates to a given card in database.
 - `DELETE /decks/delete/:deckId`
 This endpoint removes given deck (and all cards associated with it) from database.
 - `DELETE /cards/delete/:cardId`